bytebase/bytebase/docs/design/pitr-mysql.md

 - The database should use the InnoDB storage engine.
 - Enable binlog and choose row-based binlog format.
 - Databases for Point-in-time Recovery are not involved in [XA Transactions](https://dev.mysql.com/doc/refman/8.0/en/xa.html).
+- The remaining disk storage should be enough.
+Bytebase will estimate the database dump size, and make sure that there is always at lease 1GB more disk space.

 Note that when statement binlog format is used, the `mysqlbinlog` tool could misbehave with regard to the `--database` option as described [in the docs](https://dev.mysql.com/doc/refman/8.0/en/mysqlbinlog.html#option_mysqlbinlog_database).
 In short, using statement logging has a chance to miss some binary log events in the specified database.